wandrien/qod/README.md

 That kind of code generation is typically done in rather straightforward and simple manner.
 However, as the code base evolved, and I tried to optimize the generated code for "this obvious case and that obvious case", it may have gotten a little out of control.

-I'm not sure what this kind of code generation is properly called, so let name it just AST/PHO codegen for short. *(Abstract Syntax Tree-directed translation with Peephole Optimization)*
+I'm not sure what this kind of code generation is properly called, so let's name it just AST/PHO codegen for short. *(Abstract Syntax Tree-directed translation with Peephole Optimization)*

-The compiler is capable of producing good enough code at the level of individual expressions or a short sequence of expressions.
+The compiler is capable of producing good enough code at the level of individual expressions or short sequences of expressions.

 The compiler is also able to analyze functions and take into account the resulting characteristics.
 For example, optimize the case where a function never returns control.

 However, the intermediate layer between these two is effectively absent.
-The compiler does not break the algorithm into a graph of basic blocks, does not discover the actual lifetime of variables, and does not perform global register allocation etc. This limitation is due to the lack of a suitable intermediate representation.
+The compiler does not break the algorithm into a graph of basic blocks, does not discover the actual lifetime of variables, and does not perform global register allocation and so on.
+This limitation is due to the lack of a suitable intermediate representation.

 Supported and planned targets: